Kennedy Co-Ops

 2444 Eglinton sets a precedent for future urban developments, creating a dense, livable community where residents can thrive economically, socially, and environmentally in Toronto’s evolving urban landscape.

-Anticipated Construction Start for January 2026
+Construction Started - January 2026

 Scarborough, Ontario, Canada